HOW TO MAKE VEG SALNA OR PAROTTA SALNA?

 - Add the tomatoes and the spice powders along with a pinch of salt.
 Mix well.
 Cook till mushy.

-- Let cool and grind to smooth paste along with 2 tablespoon grated coconut and 5 cashews presoaked in water for 20 mins.
+- Let cool and grind to smooth paste along with 2 tbsp grated coconut and 5 cashews presoaked in water for 20 mins.

 - Heat a pressure pan.